 Lea Field.
 The Lea field is located in Lea County, New Mexico.
 Our Lea field properties consist primarily of interests in the Lea Unit and Lea Federal Unit.
 The majority of the production from these properties is from the Bone Spring formation at depths of 9,500 feet to 11,500 feet.
 These properties also produce from the Morrow, Devonian, Delaware and Pennsylvania formations at depths ranging from 6,500 feet to 14,500 feet.
-We operate 28 wells (27 producing, 1 injecting) in the Lea Field with working interests ranging from 1.6% to 100% and net revenue interests ranging from 4.1% to 81.3%.
-As of December 31, 2015, our properties in the Lea Field contained 2.5 MMBoe (72% liquids) of net proved reserves with a standardized measure of \$31.4 million.
-The average net daily production from this field was 497 Boe/d for the fourth quarter of 2015.
-The estimated reserve life (R/P) of the field is 14.0 years based on the annualized fourth quarter production rate.
+We operate 30 wells (29 producing, 1 injecting) in the Lea Field with working interests ranging from 4.6% to 100% and net revenue interests ranging from 4.1% to 81.3%.
+As of December 31, 2016, our properties in the Lea Field contained 3.9 MMBoe (78% liquids) of net proved reserves with a standardized measure of \$46.4 million.
+The average net daily production from this field was 749 Boe/d for the fourth quarter of 2016.
+The estimated reserve life (R/P) of the field is 14.4 years based on the annualized fourth quarter production rate.

-Four wells were drilled on our properties in the Lea field in 2015.
-Our engineers have identified four additional proved and numerous unproved undeveloped horizontal Bone Spring drilling locations in the field.
+Four wells were drilled on our properties in the Lea field in 2016.
+Our engineers have identified 12 additional proved undeveloped horizontal Bone Spring drilling locations and one behind-pipe or proved developed non-producing recompletion projects in this field.
+We have also identified numerous unproved horizontal Bone Spring drilling locations in this field.

 Texas Panhandle Fields.
 The Texas Panhandle fields are located in Carson, Gray, Hartley, Hutchinson, Moore, Potter, Sherman and Wheeler Counties, Texas.
 The fields are produced from multiple formations of Permian age which primarily include the shallow Granite Wash, Brown Dolomite, and Red Cave formations from 2,500 to 4,000 feet.
-We operate 521 wells (483 producing, 38 injecting) in the Texas Panhandle fields with working interests ranging from 33.3% to 100% and net revenue interests ranging from 19.9% to 100%.
-We also own another 416 non-operated wells (407 producing, 9 injecting).
-As of December 31, 2015, our properties in the Texas Panhandle fields contained 3.6 MMBoe (75% liquids) of net proved reserves with a standardized measure of \$20.7 million.
-The average net daily production from these fields was 856 Boe/d for the fourth quarter of 2015.
-The estimated reserve life (R/P) for these fields is 11.5 years based on the annualized fourth quarter production rate.
+We operate 422 wells (389 producing, 33 injecting) in the Texas Panhandle fields with working interests ranging from 33.3% to 100% and net revenue interests ranging from 25% to 100%.
+We also own another 414 non-operated wells (405 producing, 9 injecting).
+As of December 31, 2016, our properties in the Texas Panhandle fields contained 3.1 MMBoe (73% liquids) of net proved reserves with a standardized measure of \$14.2 million.
+The average net daily production from these fields was 895 Boe/d for the fourth quarter of 2016.
+The estimated reserve life (R/P) for these fields is 9.5 years based on the annualized fourth quarter production rate.

 Deep Rock Field.
 The Deep Rock field is located in Andrews County, Texas.
 Most of the production in the field is from the Glorieta formation at depths of 5,630 to 6,000 feet.
 The field also produces from the Pennsylvanian, Devonian and Ellenburger formations at depths from 4,000 to 12,200 feet.
-We operate 32 wells (31 producing, 1 injecting) in the field with working interests ranging from 50% to 100% and net revenue interests ranging from 43.8% to 81.3%.
-We also own 24 non-operated wells (18 producing, 6 injecting).
-As of December 31, 2015, our properties in the Deep Rock field contained 1.4 MMBoe (98% liquids) of net proved reserves with a standardized measure of \$16.7 million.
-The average net daily production from this field was 317 Boe/d for the fourth quarter of 2015.
-The estimated reserve life (R/P) for the field is 12.1 years based on the annualized production rate.
+We operate 32 wells (28 producing, 4 injecting) in the field with working interests ranging from 50% to 100% and net revenue interests ranging from 43.8% to 81.3%.
+We also own 21 non-operated wells (15 producing, 6 injecting).
+As of December 31, 2016, our properties in the Deep Rock field contained 1.3 MMBoe (98% liquids) of net proved reserves with a standardized measure of \$12.3 million.
+The average net daily production from this field was 337 Boe/d for the fourth quarter of 2016.
+The estimated reserve life (R/P) for the field is 10.2 years based on the annualized production rate.
 Our engineers have identified two proved developed non-producing project in the field.
 We also have several additional unproved drilling locations and multiple unproved developed non-producing projects in the field.